Enjoy Kailash Manasarovar Yatra 2026 During Tibetan Year of Horse ‘Mahakumbh of Kailash’ and get extra Merit – Punya (पुण्य)

 Pilgrims believe that if they complete the journey and have a heavenly perspective of the Abode, they will reach Nirvana and have all of their sins forgiven.

 Buddhists believe Mount Kailash is the home of Avalokiteshvara, known as the Buddha of Compassion.
-Whereas, Bon believed that their saint Shanrab had been fall from Heaven on this holy site.
+Whereas Bon believed that their saint Shanrab had fallen from Heaven on this holy site.
 Adinath, the Jains’ first teacher, is said to have obtained Nirvana (liberation) here, according to the Jains.

 Anyone who travels here and participates in the pilgrimage will sense the incredible strength and tranquility that this area possesses.
 Anyone who travels here is thought to achieve enlightenment.